jmadden/outbound-calling-example/README.md

 ## Use Case

 Connect an incoming call to a Twilio Phone number to a Studio IVR.
 Enqueue the call and place an outbound call that connects the queued call upon answer.

-Example Use: Using a Twilio phone number to call
+Example Use: A call to a Twilio phone number puts the caller into a store's IVR.
+When the call finishes traversing the IVR the call is enqueued and the store phone is dialed.
+When the store answers the call they are connected to the enqueued call.

 ## Requirements